 The WHO and Food and Agriculture Organization of the United Nations recommend consuming five servings of fruits and vegetables per day.
 Consuming fruits and veggies has also been associated with reduced weight and fewer health problems (1).

-So, the first step to take, if you want to eat clean, is to start consuming at least 5 servings of assorted veggies and 3 servings of 3 different fruits per day.
+If you want to eat clean, a good first step is to start consuming at least 5 servings of assorted veggies and 3 servings fruits per day.

 2. Consume Unprocessed Whole Grains

-Hence, it is best to consume nutritious, unprocessed whole grains as they help to lower the risk of diabetes, heart disease, and cancer and aid weight loss (2).
+Hence, it is best to consume nutritious, unprocessed whole grains as they help to lower the risk of diabetes, heart disease, and cancer while promoting weight loss (2).

-Consume 3 servings (1 serving = 16 g) of whole grains per day.
-Include oats, wheat, barley, red rice, quinoa, brown rice, black rice, and corn in your diet.
+It is recommended to consume at least 3 servings (1 serving = 15 g) of whole grains per day.
+These include oats, wheat, barley, red rice, quinoa, brown rice, black rice, and corn.

 3. Consume Lean Protein

-Most processed foods are low in nutrients and loaded with chemicals and preservatives.
-And since the goal of clean eating is to stay as close to Nature as possible, you must give up all the packaged junks in “healthy food” disguise.
+Many processed foods are lower in vitamins and minerals, which are loaded with unwanted ingredients.
+The goal of clean eating is to stay as close to nature as possible, so it’s best to give up all the packaged junks in “healthy food” disguise as well.

 5. Include Healthy Fats

-Healthy fats like nuts, avocado, flax seeds, melon seeds, and sunflower seeds are great sources of healthy fats.
-You may also include homemade nut butter and virgin olive oil and rice bran oil for cooking.
+Healthy fats like nuts, avocado, flax, fatty fish like salmon, and seeds are great sources of healthy fats.
+This includes nut butters without sugar or salt, extra virgin olive oil, and rice bran oil for cooking.

-Healthy fats are mostly unsaturated fats that help reduce inflammation in the body.
-And that, in turn, helps reduce inflammation-induced obesity.
+Healthy fats are mostly unsaturated fats that help reduce inflammation in the body, which promotes heart health and lowers “bad” cholesterol.

 6. Limit Added Sugar Consumption

-Limiting added sugar in various processed and packaged foods will take care of many health issues like diabetes, non-alcoholic fatty liver, obesity, reduced brain function, and a few cancers.
+Limiting added sugar in various processed and packaged foods will reduce risk of developing chronic diseases like diabetes, non-alcoholic fatty liver, obesity, and cardiovascular disease.

 While you are supposed to consume no more than 6 teaspoons of sugar per day, bad food habits can make you consume as many as 25 teaspoons of sugar per day!
 Avoid foods (including salad dressings and sauces) that contain ingredients like dextrose, fructose, corn syrup, high fructose, concentrated fruit juice, molasses, invert sugar, etc. (5).